“Best Annual Bike Ride” -WCCO-CBS Local

 100 Miles Siècle

-In 2014, Tour de Pepin created a century ride touring option.
-The 2018 route begins in Lake City at Ohuta Park and follows the same route around the lake as other riders.
+The 2019 route begins in Lake City at Ohuta Park and follows the same route around the lake as other riders.
 Once you take the bridge over to Red Wing, continue on Hwy 61 south until you reach Flower Valley Road, where you have the option of using a designated bike trail.
 Take an easy cruise through this scenic valley, and then ride on a short stretch on Hwy 58 to Cty 5 Blvd.
 Your climbing challenge begins here, through lush, winding terrain.
 Take a right on Cty 2 Blvd for wide open views of bluff country farmlands.
 Continue on Cty 3, with rugged exposed limestone bluffs and winding ascents.
 Use caution when entering onto 58, and return to the challenges of Cty 5.
 Go left at the Cty 2 intersection.
 This beautiful stretch is heavily shaded, and you may spot woodland wildlife.
 Cross 61 and continue on Cty 2 toward Frontenac State Park through Wells Creek watershed.
 You are now re-joining the Lac Plein course and passing through historic Old Frontenac, with a stunning Lake Pepin view before the rest stop where Old Frontenac meets Hwy 61.